 “It was not only business critical systems [migrated] but also publicly facing websites and services that needed to be benchmarked, pilot tested and migrated with a minimal impact on our customers.”

-On Facebook, Cricket Australia has 1.5 million fans
+By the numbers On Facebook, Cricket Australia has 1.5 million fans

 88,665 accounts follow Cricket Australia on Twitter